DotNetCurveLearning/efcore6fundamentals/README.md

 * Apply the migration to the database
 * Write the code to manage artists and book covers
 * Connect books to covers

+## Understanding and creating skip navigations

+We only need to add properties in those related classes that point to each other.